JavaScript Array every() - Test All Elements

 Introduction

-The every() method in JavaScript is a high-order function particularly useful for validating all elements in an array against a specific condition.
-Employed mainly for ensuring that every item in an array passes a particular test, this method is essential when you need uniformity across array elements.
+The every() method in JavaScript is a high-order function, particularly useful for validating all elements in an array against a specific condition.
+Employed mainly for ensuring that every item in a JavaScript array passes a particular test, this method is essential when you need uniformity across array elements.
 It returns a Boolean value, making it highly effective for checks that require a straightforward true or false decision.

 In this article, you will learn how to utilize the every() method in JavaScript for various practical applications.
-Explore how this method ensures all elements in an array meet a set criterion, using clear examples that demonstrate its usage in day-to-day coding tasks.
+Explore how this method ensures all elements in a JavaScript array meet a set criterion, using clear examples that demonstrate its usage in day-to-day coding tasks.

 Basic Usage of every()